-Contract term CEO Group Executives CEO ASB Other Executives Contract type 1 Permanent Permanent Permanent Permanent Notice period 12 months 6 months 6 months 3 months Severance n/a n/a2 12 months 2 3 months 3 • Unless otherwise determined by the Board (or ASB Board in respect of the CEO ASB), Executives who response on termination or are dismissed are not eligible to receive an STVR award and will forfeit any unvested deferred STVR award and will forf Unless otherwise determined by the Board, where an Executive's exit is related to any other reason (e.g., retrenchment retirement or death), the Executive may be eligible for an STVR award with regard to actual performance against performance measures (as determined by the Board in the ordinary course following the end of the performance period).
-Unless otherwise determined by the Board, where an Executive's exit is related to any other reason (e.g., retrenchment retirement or death) unvested deferred STVR awards will remain on foot subject to the original terms and conditions and will vest in the ordinary course, as though the Executive had not ceased employment.
-Treatment of LTVR In general, unless other wise determined by the Board: on termination Executives who resign or are dismissed before the end of the performance period will forfeit all unvested LTVR awards; and Where an Executive's exit is related to any other reason (e.g., retrenchment, retirement or death), any unvested LTVR awards continue on-foot with performance measured at the end of the performance period related to each award.
-The CEO ASB and Other Executives are not eligible for LTVR.
+Contract term CEO Group Executives CEO ASB Other Executives Contract type 1 Permanent Permanent Permanent Permanent Notice period 12 months 6 months 6 months 3 months Severance n/a n/a2 12 months 2 3 months 3 Treatment of STVR on termination Unless otherwise determined by the Board (or ASB Board in respect of the CEO ASB), Executives who resign or are dismissed are not eligible to receive an STVR award and will forfeit any unvested deferred STVR awards.
+Unless otherwise determined by the Board, where an Executive's exit is related to any other reason (e.g., retirement or death), the Executive may be eligible for an STVR award with regard to actual performance performance measures (as determined by the Board in the ordinary course following the end of the performance Unless otherwise determined by the Board, where an Executive's exit is related to any other reason (exertirement or death) unvested deferred STVR awards will remain on foot subject to the original terms and will vest in the ordinary course, as though the Executive had not ceased employment.
+Treatment of LTVR TVR In general, unless otherwise determined by the Board: on termination Executives who resign or are dismissed before the end of the performance period will forfeit all unvested LTVR awards; and Where an Executive's exit is related to any other reason (e.g., retrenchment, retirement or death), any unvested LTVR awards continue on-foot with performance measured at the end of the performance period related to each award.
+The CEO ASB and Oth er Executives are not eligible for LTVR.